John M. Nielson: Nazarene headquarters (1980-1981)

 Nielson was Director of Ministerial Development at the international headquarters of the Church of the Nazarene (then located in Kansas City, Missouri) from 1980 to 1981.
 In that capacity, Nielson supervised the Course of Study to prepare ministers for licensing and ordination, as well as the continuing education program for ministers in the denomination.
-Nielson was responsible for organizing the Palcon II Conferences for Nazarene ministers in the USA and Canada in this period, and for developing resources for Multiple Staff Org.
+Nielson was responsible for organizing the Palcon II Conferences for Nazarene ministers in the US and Canada in this period, and for developing resources for Multiple Staff Org.

 Higher Education ministry

 Eastern Nazarene College (1982-1989 and 2001-2002)

-In 1982 Nielson was appointed Vice President of Church and Public Relations for his alma mater, Eastern Nazarene College, and also served as the Executive Director of the ENC Alumni Association from 1982 to 1989.
+In 1982 Nielson was appointed Vice President of Church and Public Relations for his alma mater, Eastern Nazarene College, and also served as the executive director of the ENC Alumni Association from 1982 to 1989.

 From 2001, Nielson was Missionary-in-residence at Eastern Nazarene College for a year.

 3rd President, Asia-Pacific Nazarene Theological Seminary (1989-2001)

-In November 1989, Nielson, then Vice-President of Eastern Nazarene College, and formerly a missionary for the Church of the Nazarene to Denmark, was elected third President of APNTS.
+In November 1989, Nielson, then vice-president of Eastern Nazarene College, and formerly a missionary for the Church of the Nazarene to Denmark, was elected third President of APNTS.
 He and his wife Janice settled in Manila in February, 1990.
 Nielson resigned in July 2001, making him the longest-serving president of APNTS.

-During Nielson's presidency, APNTS received initial accreditation by the Association for Theological Education in South East Asia (ATESEA) in 1991; endowments increased to over US$200,000; the Seminary's journal, The Mediator, commenced publication in 1996; and the Board of Trustees was re-organized to include ten elected members from within the Asia-Pacific region; and enrollment increased from 80 to 120.
+During Nielson's presidency, APNTS received initial accreditation by the Association for Theological Education in South East Asia (ATESEA) in 1991; endowments increased to over US$200,000; the Seminary's journal, The Mediator, commenced publication in 1996; and the board of trustees was re-organized to include ten elected members from within the Asia-Pacific region; and enrollment increased from 80 to 120.
 More than 70 percent of APNTS graduates were enrolled during Nielsons' tenure.